bguidinger/Xrm.ReportScheduler/docs/USAGE.md

 2. Add a Schedule trigger.
 ![](./ReportRenderer_Flow_Schedule.png "Schedule Trigger")

 3. Add an Initialize Variable action.
+The keys must exactly match the names of the parameters on the report.
 ![](./ReportRenderer_Flow_Variable.png "Initialize Variable Action")